 Christmas is peak season for retail with research institute Roy Morgan predicting Australian shoppers will spend more than $63.9 billion on Christmas shopping this year.

-Not surprising then that whilst you rack up the gifts for everyone else, you may be tempted to have a little splurge of your own.
-With the most popular shopping day this year predicted to be this Saturday 23rd of December, you might be best to get in as soon as you can.
+Not surprising then that whilst you rack up the Christmas gifts for everyone else, you may be tempted to have a little splurge of your own.
+With the most popular shopping day this year predicted to be this Saturday 21st of December, you might think getting in early will save you money.

 3. Big ticket electronics

 Floor stock is also on offer during this time to make way for new merchandise.

 New Year resolutions sees a spike in the uptake of gym memberships through January so before you sign your life away for 12 months, do your research.
 Compare prices, let them know you’re shopping around for the best deal and look for gyms that may waive joining fees during this period.

 As in any sale, there’s always the risk that the item you want is not available so be prepared to be either disappointed or flexible with what you’ll settle for.